 There are several benefits to this approach.
 The artwork you create with PaintCode is no longer tied to a specific screen size or resolution.
 If Apple introduces a new device model with a new form factor or pixel density, then your application is ready from day one.

 PaintCode has grown into a powerful application with support for Objective-C, Swift, and C#.
-It also allows designers and developers to import SVG of PSD files.
-It gives developers the ability to use style kits to make it easy to bundle artwork in easy to use packets in a project.
+It also allows designers and developers to import SVG and PSD files.
+It gives developers the ability to use style kits to make it straightforward to bundle artwork in easy to use packets in a project.
 It is pretty impressive what PaintCode can do.

 While there are many Git clients available for macOS, I really enjoy working with Tower.
-It doesn't perfectly align with my needs, but it comes very close, much closer than other clients.
+It aligns perfectly with my needs.
 The user interface is polished, intuitive, and easy to use.
-It integrates with may tools and services, such as GitHub, Bitbucket, and Kaleidoscope.
+It integrates with many tools and services, including GitHub, Bitbucket, and Kaleidoscope.

 Even though I frequently use Git from the command line, it is nice to have a graphical user interface for browsing branches, resolving merge conflicts, and keeping an eye on projects.
 Fournova, the company behind Tower, offers a free trial and I encourage you to give it a try.

-You may be wondering why I like to spend money on applications that have many free alternatives to choose from.
+You may be wondering why I spend money on applications that have several free alternatives.
 And Kaleidoscope isn't the cheapest solution if you are looking for a diff tool.
-Kaleidoscope, developed by Black Pixel, is a lovely piece of software.
+Kaleidoscope, developed by Hyper Giant, is a lovely piece of software.
 It is my default diff tool and it neatly integrates with Tower, the Git client I mentioned earlier, and SourceTree.